 If you take a step back and do nothing for 10 minutes each day, you are giving yourself a chance to focus and gain clarity in your life.

 3. How to Tame Your Wandering Mind by Amishi Jha

 It is a common saying that humans only use 10% of their brain capacity, but the truth is we are suffering from information overload.
 There is too much information being thrown at us in our society, and while we can use 100% of our brain capacity, we are given more than we can handle.

 When this happens, we can choose what to pay attention to.
 So, as the “brain's boss,” does our attention guide us well?

-In this TED talk, Amishi Jha calls us to “pay attention to our attention.”
+In this TED talk about mindful behavior, Amishi Jha calls us to “pay attention to our attention.”

 She makes the argument that your attention changes how you perceive situations, and stress and mind-wandering decrease your ability to pay attention.

 With mindfulness practice, you are able to tame your mind-wandering and let your attention be a trusted guide for your life.
 If you are able to train your brain to have more stable attention, you will have less brain fog and distractions.